Zju-George/RealtimeFER/README.md

     - My poor computer: Intel i7-7700K CPU (4.2GHz) with NVIDIA Quadro P2000 (5G memory)

 - **Model Structure**: the model is quite simple though.
-It uses Resnet50 to extract image features and then it is stacked by two fully connected layer, finally it outputs a 10-size digits vector corresponding to 10 emotion classes.
+It uses Resnet50 to extract image features and then it is stacked with two fully connected layer, finally it outputs a 10-size digits vector corresponding to 10 emotion classes.

 - **Accuracy**: the model achieves 79.8% accuracy evaluated by FER+ valid subset after 14 epochs of training using softCE loss.